Business organisational structure

 The structure may have several layers of managers and employees.
 Each layer (ie division) can have its own marketing team, its own sales team, and so on.
 A manager typically reports to the head of the company by product type, eg sporting goods, housewares and general merchandise.
 Certain key functions (eg finance or human resources) may be provided centrally.

 For example, a computer software business may divide its structure according to its two distinct customer groups - home users and business users.
-In such an arrangement, all employees working on the development, sales or promotion of business software would in one division, while everyone working on software for home users would be in another.
+In such an arrangement, all employees working on the development, sales or promotion of business software would be in one division, while everyone working on software for home users would be in another.

 Product structure advantages and disadvantages